 - Pasta with Olive Oil and Cherry Tomatoes from Food Hunter’s Guide to Cuisine

 - Tuscan White Bean Crostini from Miss in the Kitchen

 - Marinated Crab Claws from 30AEATS

-Disclosure: This post and the giveaway were sponsored by Carapelli.
+Disclosure: This post was sponsored by Carapelli.
 All opinions are my own.
 This post contains at least one affiliate link, which means if you click it and make a purchase, I will receive a tiny fee.
 Please see my disclosures page for more information.